jwllew/dogs-of-zurich/README.md

 Inspiration taken from work by <a href="https://public.tableau.com/app/profile/thomas.massie">Thomas Massie </a> as featured at <a href="https://theodi.org/article/the-open-data-olympics-seven-weird-and-wonderful-open-datasets/">ODI</a>.
+---

+The first visualisation is an interactive sunburst plot, created with Plotly and deployed within Dash.
+A user can adjust the range of displayed data and navigate through the hierarchy.
+Tooltips display further information.

+image

+The second visualisation is a d3 bubble plot displaying various categories of dog names and their frequencies.
+It loads the d3 library from a script linked in the HTML head, and displays data from a JSON file contained within the /static directory.

+image

+---
 ### Running the visualisations
-The first visualisation is a Plotly chart deployed within Dash.
+The two visualisations are stored within separate folders.

-#### Usage
+#### Running visualisation 1
 ```
 cd ./vis1
 pip install -r requirements.txt
 python -m vis1_dash
 ```

-The second visualisation is a d3 plot.
-It loads the d3 library from a script linked in the HTML head, and displays data from a JSON file contained within the /static directory.

-#### Usage
+#### Running visualisation 2
----
 ```
 cd ./vis2
 python -m http.server